 - better utilising their assets.

 All these methods are useful to larger businesses bearing in mind the company management standards previous to the crisis.
-Considering small businesses, if the liquidity position of your company does not support investment in large scale and you do not have high cash reserves, especially when the demand for your product is going down, you need primarily to improve management efficiency and labour skills to expand your business to cater to new market demands produced by the crisis situation.
+Considering small businesses, if the liquidity position of your company does not support investment on large scale and you do not have high cash reserves, especially when the demand for your product is going down, you need primarily to improve management efficiency and labour skills to expand your business to cater to new market demands produced by the crisis situation.

-Ashish Patel uses the illustration of pharmaceutical distributors over or underutilising assets during Covid-19 crisis.
-In the example of overutilisation, if the pharmaceutical distributor loads a 20-tonne truck with 30-tonnes of medicine and products, it seems it is saving the cost of buying another truck.
+Ashish Patel uses the illustration of pharmaceutical distributors over or underutilising assets during the Covid-19 crisis.
+In the example of overutilisation, if the pharmaceutical distributor loads a 20-tonne truck with 30 tonnes of medicine and products, it seems it is saving the cost of buying another truck.
 Still, in reality, in the long term, it is depreciating the asset value faster and running the risk of damaging the truck due to heavy load.

 On the other hand, if the pharmaceutical distributor had ten trucks and is currently only using 5, the distributor is wasting its valuable resources.
 They could either sell the other trucks or rent them to other companies.
-This process would save maintenance, storage and additional costs and allow the distributor to utilize their capital in different ways to increase its market position during the crisis.
+This process would save maintenance, storage and additional costs and allow the distributor to utilize its capital in different ways to increase its market position during the crisis.

-Conduct a Risk Assessment On The Impact Of Covid-19
+Conduct a Risk Assessment on the Impact of Covid-19

 Let’s divide the risk assessment into two parts, external factors and internal factors.